2025 Brain Health Equity Fellowship

-The Brain Health Equity Fellowship, which is supported by the National Association of Hispanic Nurses (NAHN), National Black Nurses Association (NBNA), UsAgainstAlzheimer’s Center for Brain Health Equity and the CDC, will train a cohort of nurse professionals to be brain health ambassadors.
-The fellowship will run from February to August 2024, require a commitment of approximately 25 hours total, and will include a $2,000 stipend.
+Applications are now open for the Brain Health Equity Fellowship!
+The fellowship, which is supported by the National Association of Hispanic Nurses (NAHN), National Black Nurses Association (NBNA), UsAgainstAlzheimer’s Center for Brain Health Equity and the CDC, will train a cohort of nurse professionals to be brain health ambassadors.
+Early career candidates, including nursing students, are encouraged to apply!

 • Improve Knowledge: Provide you with tailored continuing education on Alzheimer’s and related dementias to address brain health knowledge gaps.